juliankyer/song-widget/README.md

 Our ```<AppContainer />``` that has subscribed to changes in state with mapStateToProps passes this new information to the ```<App />``` component.

 In ```<App />``` we've told it to look at the songs array in props, and to map over it and create a YouTube link for each song.
 When the application initializes, the array is empty, so nothing gets rendered.
-However, React now notices the updated props and re-renders its content accordingly.
+However, React notices the updated props and re-renders its content accordingly.